 - You’re surrounded by so much love.
 I hope you can feel that from me.

-Sharing some wisdom and inspiration is a great addition to get well cards.
+Sharing some wisdom and inspiration is a great addition to get well soon cards.
 Consider a person’s personality, religious, and cultural views.
 Here are a few warm thoughts to wish them a speedy recovery:

 - I look forward to having your light back in my life.
 Get well soon.

-- Health and humor are like sunshine and water to the body.
+- Hugs and humor are like sunshine and water to the body.
 Hope you’re healthy and laughing again soon.

 - “We should not give up and we should not allow the problem to defeat us.” —A.P.J.
 Absul Kalam